jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # DRAM
 .notes One transistor, one capacitor.
 Reading contiguous memory is faster than random access due to how you read - you get one write combining buffer at a time from each of the memory banks, 33% slower.
 240 cycles to get data from here.
-(Martin: DRAM uses Row Buffers as you address a row of memory in a bank.)
-E7-8870 can hold 4TB of RAM
+E7-8870 (Nehalem) can hold 4TB of RAM

 * Very dense, only 2 pieces of circuitry per datum
 * Refresh is just another read operation where the result is discarded & blocks access
 * DRAM "leaks" its charge, but not sooner than 64 milliseconds
 * Every read depletes the charge, requires a subsequent recharge
 * Memory Controllers can "refresh" DRAM by sending a charge through the entire device
+* Uses a prefetch buffer for fast access to data words in a physical row
-* Takes NS to retrieve from here
+* Takes 240 cycles (100 NS) to retrieve from here

 !SLIDE transition=blindY
 # DDR3 SDRAM